Kong/docs.konghq.com/app/2.1.x/upgrading.md

 Kong adheres to [semantic versioning](https://semver.org/), which makes a distinction between "major", "minor", and "patch" versions.
-The upgrade path will be different on which previous version from which you are migrating.
+The upgrade path will be different depending on which previous version from which you are migrating.

 If you are migrating from 2.0.0, upgrading into 2.1.x is a minor upgrade, but read below for important instructions on database migration, especially